-- 1. All new models and drawings will start in the Work in Progress release level from which they can be promoted to a higher level.
+- All new models and drawings will start in the Work in Progress release level from which they can be promoted to a higher level.
 It is not necessary that the progression be to the next release level.
 The standard sequence is Conceptual Design release to Preliminary Design Release to Final Design Release to Fabrication Release.
 However, this can be changed with the approval of the Engineering Manager.
-Also if a change is needed to be made in a model or drawing previously released (say for Preliminary Design) it must be "demoted" and placed in the Work in Progress Release level where modifications are made and then again promoted to a higher Release level. - 2.
-Models and drawings used for the Conceptual Design Review (CDR) are all archived at the Conceptual Design Release level.
-These constitute the Project's CDR Baseline, which is NOT allowed to change.
-Copies of these models and drawings can be demoted to Work in Progress Release level in order to modify them as the design matures or promote them to a higher release level in preparation for a preliminary design review. - 3.
-Upon completion of the Preliminary Design Review (PDR), all impacted models and drawings requiring changes will be demoted back to a Work in Progress status until all PDR comments are incorporated.
+Also if a change is needed to be made in a model or drawing previously released (say for Preliminary Design) it must be "demoted" and placed in the Work in Progress Release level where modifications are made and then again promoted to a higher Release level. - Models and drawings used for the Project Conceptual Design Review (CDR) are all archived at the Conceptual Design Release level with a unique name assigned.
+These constitute the Project's CDR Baseline of drawings, which is NOT allowed to change.
+Copies of these models and drawings can be demoted to Work in Progress Release level in order to modify them as the design matures or promote them to a higher release level in preparation for a preliminary design review. - Prior to the Preliminary Design Review of specific subsystems, those drawings describing these subsystem will be promoted to the Preliminary Design (PD) release level and the resulting PDR baseline will be frozen and archived.
+This set of drawings (comprised of drawings promoted to PD level and, most likely, other drawings at a lower level of promotion, will constitute the Project's PDR Baseline with a unique name assigned.
+Once the PDR Baseline is set, it is frozen and cannot be changes (in the same fashion as the CDR Baseline of drawings. - Following the completion of the Preliminary Design Review (PDR), models and drawings requiring changes will be demoted back to a Work in Progress status.
 Once these changes have been made, the impacted models and drawings will be re-promoted to the Preliminary Design Release level.
-Upon successful incorporation of the PDR comments and processing and approval of the Engineering Change Proposal (ECP), the complete collection of those drawings promoted to Preliminary Design Release AND the other drawings and models (most likely most will be in a Work in Progress status) that have been evolving as the design matures will be archived within Pro/INTRALINK as the Project's Preliminary Design Baseline, with a unique name assigned to it.
-This baseline is merely a snapshot of the technical baseline at the Preliminary Design stage and will NOT be allowed to change.
-As other PDRs are conducted, the same process will occur, eventually culminating in an updated Preliminary Design Baseline representing the Project's technical baseline at that point in time. - 4.
-If prototype components are to be fabricated, copies of the detailed design models and drawings will be certified for construction as prototypes and released to the Prototype Release level.
+In the NCSX Configuration Control Program, documents and drawings typically come under formal configuration control processes at the completion of the PDR.
+Accordingly, upon successful incorporation of the PDR comments any additional changes will require an Engineering Change Proposal (ECP) to effect the change.
+However, until a drawing is released for Fabrication, the ECN process described in PPPL Engineering Procedure ENG-010 will not apply.
+As other PDRs are conducted, the same process will occur, eventually culminating in an updated Preliminary Design Baseline representing the Project's technical baseline at any point in time. - If prototype components are to be fabricated, copies of the detailed design models and drawings will be released to the Prototype Release level.
 A prototype number will be placed on these objects.
-Prototypes drawings are a branch of the design process and do not necessarily represent the final design, but since they may be included in procurement packages, they must have revision capability.
-Prototype drawings releases will undergo the same rigor of checking and sign-off and configuration control as do drawings and models released for Fabrication.
-If a determination is made that the prototype will become the first production article, the prototype drawing or model will be promoted to a Fabrication Release level (skipping Final Design) and a new drawing number assigned. - 5.
-For standard objects (not becoming a prototype) after the successful completion of the Final Design Review the models and drawings will be promoted to the Final Design Release level.
+Prototype drawings releases will undergo the same rigor of checking, sign-off, and configuration control as do drawings and models released for

+Fabrication.
+If a determination is made that the prototype will become the first production article, the prototype drawing or model will be promoted to a Fabrication Release level (skipping Final Design) and a new drawing number assigned.

+• For standard objects (not becoming a prototype) after the successful completion of the Final Design Review the models and drawings will be promoted to the Final Design Release level.